 San Jose pop-up stores are helping online merchants sell in the Bay Area

 The evolution of eCommerce has totally disrupted the retail world.
 Online businesses are basically faceless stores.
 No people.
 No interaction.
 No touching or seeing a product before you buy it.
-Customers want more than that and in answer to that demand, today the simple and unassuming pop-up store is reborn, making pop up stores the new trend in eCommerce.
+But customers want more than that and in answer to that demand, today the simple and unassuming pop-up store is reborn, making pop up stores the new trend in eCommerce.

 Pop-Up stores have been around for centuries

 Pop-Up stores go back to ancient times when merchants sold newly imported spices or silk on street stalls.
 Temporary retail establishments date back to the European Christmas markets of the 13th Century.
+Today, they provide pretty much the same service and fulfill the same needs they did centuries ago by helping online businesses gain feedback and insights by interacting directly with their customers.

 Re-energizing Downtown San Jose

 In 2015, the San Jose Downtown Association applied to the Knight Foundation for a Cities Challenge grant to create mini storefronts on the ground floor of the San Pedro/Market Garage.
-The objective was to test a new method of economic revival focused on bringing activity to the streets by installing pop-up retail units on the ground floor of parking structures opposite the lively San Pedro Square market.
+The objective was to test a new method of economic revival focused on bringing activity to the streets by installing pop-up retail units on the ground floor of parking structures opposite lively San Pedro Square market.

 San Jose and other downtown districts in the Bay area have recognized that pop-up shops are a great way to re-energize sleepy, underutilized commercial areas.
-Downtown San Jose recently opened a bunch of pop-up stores near the city center.
+Downtown San Jose also recently opened a bunch of pop-up stores near the city center.
 The new shops occupy underutilized indoor and outdoor spaces, including vacant storefronts such as the lobby in the former San Jose Repertory Theater.

 Physically interacting with customers helps drive business

-And because pop-up shop is in place for just a limited time, customers are more likely to come out and see it.
-A pop-up shop can be helpful for clearing out stock or excess inventory and promoting new products.
-Pop-up shops drive sales and act as additional sources of revenue.
+Physically interacting with customers means an online business can drive conversations.
+It's a rare opportunity for the individuals running an eCommerce business to invite and interact with brand loyalists and customers on a personal level.
+And because a pop-up shop is in place for a limited time, customers are more likely to come out and see it.
+A pop-up shop can be helpful for clearing out stock or excess inventory and promoting new products, plus drive sales and provide an additional sources of revenue.

 During Downtown San Jose’s holiday season more than half a million people visited the city center.
 San Jose’s pop-up project is part of the San Jose Downtown evolution.
 It's where arts, creativity, innovation and entrepreneurship thrive side by side.
 And because of it San Jose is fast becoming the stealth superpower of the Bay Area.